jbjhjm/wi_tinymce_config/README.md

-# YOO TinyMCE config plugin
+# WI TinyMCE config plugin

 A Joomla 3 system plugin adding more power to the tinyMCE editor.
 It's recommended to use it together with [YOO Base template](https://github.com/jbjhjm/yoo_base/tree/v2).